 Mold, bacteria and spills in the refrigerator can put you at risk for food poisoning.
 Maintaining a clean refrigerator can help improve the safety and quality of your foods.
-For the best cleaning results, always refer to your refrigerator's owner's manual, but here are a few simple refrigerator cleaning tips:
+For the best cleaning results, always refer to the owner's manual of your refrigerator, but a few simple refrigerator cleaning tips work in most situations:

-- Wipe up spills immediately, especially from raw meat juices.
+- Wipe up spills immediately, especially juices from raw meat, chicken or fish.
 Defrosting meats on the bottom shelf in a covered container reduces the chance of a spill and cross-contamination.

 - Frequently clean the refrigerator handle.
 That is the part of the fridge that gets touched countless times a day.